Covid-19: Mink outbreaks could make vaccines ineffective, ECDC warns

 New variants of Covid-19 that have emerged from mink farms are more resistant to antibodies and risk jeopardising the effectiveness of vaccines for the disease now under development, the European Centre for Disease Prevention and Control has warned.

-Infected minks could also become a “virus reservoir” that could introduce new diseases into the human population in the future, EU’s infectious agency said.
+Infected minks could also become a “virus reservoir” that could introduce new diseases into the human population in the future, the EU agency said.

 It urged national authorities in the EU and Britain to increase testing and infection control around mink farms to “decrease the risk posed to public health”.